dagkalis/SelectableRecyclerView/README.md

 # SelectableRecyclerView

-## An android library developed to help developers select and process items stored in an ArrayList and presented in a RecyclerView.
+## An android library developed to help developers select and process items presented in a RecyclerView.

 The library makes it easy to